Los Angeles Brain Injury Attorney

 Traumatic Brain Injury Claims in Southern California

 Any TBI—whether mild, moderate, or severe—can have a significant and lasting impact on the victim’s life, as well as the lives of their family members and loved ones.
-Sadly, these injuries result all too often from the careless, reckless, and negligent conduct of others.
+Sadly, these injuries result all too often from the careless, reckless, and negligent conduct of other drivers.

-If you or someone you love has suffered a traumatic brain injury because of another person’s negligence or wrongdoing, Scott J. Corwin, A Professional Law Corporation is here to provide the compassionate, personalized, and tenacious legal representation you need.
-Led by our founding attorney, Scott J. Corwin, we bring more than 30 years of experience in personal injury law to our practice.
+If you or someone you love has suffered a traumatic brain injury due to a motor vehicle accident, Scott J. Corwin, A Professional Law Corporation is here to provide the compassionate, personalized, and tenacious legal representation you need.
+Led by our founding attorney, Scott J. Corwin, we bring more than 30 years of experience to our practice.
 We offer personalized, one-on-one legal assistance and the direct attention you need during this difficult time.

 Successful brain injury lawsuits require experienced, aggressive representation.
 Attorney Scott J. Corwin has been named to the National Trial Lawyers Association’s Top 100 Trial Attorneys in California and has obtained more than $125 million for his clients.
 The National Trial Lawyers Association (NTLA) has also named Scott one of the Top 25 Brain Injury Lawyers in California, and he is also one of fewer than 700 attorneys selected for membership in the Multi-Million Dollar Advocates Forum.

-There are many different types of head and brain injuries, which are classified into two separate categories:
+There are many different types of head and brain injuries, which fall into two separate categories:

-- Open-Head Injuries: A type of brain injury in which the skull bone surrounding the brain is damaged.
+- Open-Head Injuries: A type of brain injury in which the skull is damaged.
 Open-head injuries are often easier to diagnose than closed-head injuries.
 Due to their severe nature, these injuries nearly always constitute medical emergencies and can be fatal without immediate medical attention.

 - Closed-Head Injuries: Brain injuries that occur without any physical damage to the skull.
 Because of this, closed-head injuries are not always immediately obvious, which can actually make them more dangerous than open-head injuries.
 Without a prompt diagnosis and immediate treatment, these injuries can lead to serious complications.